deveshksrivastava/NEON-Next-15/README.md

 In this series, we’ll build a full stack web application for a Computer Repair Shop that manages customers and repair tickets.

+### Key Feature
+ - Server side rendernig/SEO support for search engine, and blend client and server side, featch data from server and render on the client pages.
+ - File based routing - No react-router-dom, here based on the file and folders, [id], (), less code, understandable
+ - Build FUll stack framework - add backend code, connect to DB, get and store data into tables,  file system, authentiation
+ - npx create-next-app@latest  + node.

 ### Gratitude

 This Next.js Full Stack Project tutorial series is made possible by [Sentry](https://bit.ly/try-sentry-dg).
 I consider [Sentry](https://bit.ly/try-sentry-dg) to be an essential part of my tech stack, and we will be using [Sentry](https://bit.ly/try-sentry-dg) in this Next.js full stack project.